UPDATE – Nvidia GeForce Game Ready driver version 535.98 and newer are stable with MSFS.

 Ensure your system is up-to-date, meaning your Windows 11 has all the latest updates installed.
 Open the Start menu, select Settings – Windows Update – Check for updates.
 Also, ensure that all the apps are up-to-date in Microsoft Store.
 In the bottom left-hand side corner of the Microsoft Store window, click on the Library option, then on the top right-hand side of the window, click Get updates, and install all the available updates.
 I recommend disabling automatic updates under Windows Update – Advanced options due to updates rolling in the background can interfere with the performance of MSFS.

 Ensure your Graphics Processing Unit, aka GPU, has the best driver installed.
 Too outdated or sometimes the newest graphics driver can impact the performance of MSFS.
 We will inform if there’s a specific driver version recommendation.
 Download the official graphics card driver for your GeForce or Radeon graphics card.
 Note that the GeForce Experience app changes the MSFS graphic settings without user notice, so always clean install the NVIDIA graphics driver without the GeForce Experience.
-Also, do not overclock the CPU or GPU, can cause random crash-to-desktop issues with MSFS.
+After the installation, check Nvidia Control Panel tricks as instructed.
+Do not overclock the CPU or GPU, can cause random crash-to-desktop issues with MSFS.

 Let’s change couple of settings on Windows 11 before launching the MSFS.
 With the Game Mode enabled, which should usually prioritize games and minimize background tasks to improve performance, many games encounter poorer frame rates, stutters, and freezes.
 Therefore, open the Start menu, select Settings, to Find a setting field, type Game Mode, and under its settings, turn Game Mode to OFF.
 On the same page under the Related settings title, click on Graphics – Change default graphics settings and make sure Hardware-accelerated GPU scheduling, aka HAGS, is OFF.
 Also, under Captures settings (found by Find a setting field), make sure that Record what happened is OFF.